-2.4.4.3 "Hybrid" Schemes: An intriguing possibility lies in combining the predictions from different types of statistical, empirical, and physics-based CME models.
+2.4.4.3"Hybrid" Schemes: An intriguing idea we will pursue is to couple the predictions from different types of statistical, empirical, and physics-based CME models.
 For example, one could combine either coronagraph or HI observations with magnetic field observations of the flux rope observed by Messenger at Mercury.
-Although this would only work under certain conditions and geometries, it could provide a unique prediction of what the combined magnetic/plasma structure of the CME was near to the Sun, but sufficiently far that it could be evolved either kinematically (e.g. Riley & Crooker, 2004) or using a a (magneto)hydrodynamic algorithm.
+Although this would only work under certain conditions and geometries, it could provide a unique prediction of what the combined magnetic/plasma structure of the CME was near to the Sun, but sufficiently far that it could be evolved either kinematically (e.g. Riley & Crooker, 2004) or using a (magneto)hydrodynamic algorithm.
 Alternatively, one could use the cone model, which has arguably the best capabilities of propagating the ejecta and associated shock to 1 AU, to specify the large scale non-magnetic properties of the event at 1 AU.
 Into this, the magnetic field from a force-free, TDm, or even first-principles model could be embedded; the rationale being that the cone-model reproduces the most accurate dynamical evolution of the ejecta, including non-linear deformations and event timings, but the magnetic model captures the structure of the field.
+Finally, we can combine disparate approaches.
+Bieber et al. (2013), for example, described a technique for inferring B_z from neutron monitor data, based on the idea that cosmic rays hitting the Earth have already passed through and interacted with the IMF upstream of the Earth.
+They found that the correlation between the predicted and measured B_z for 161 ICMEs ranged from $\sim 85\%$ to $\sim 60\%$ for predictions 1-3 hours into the future.